Termination of Triangular Polynomial Loops: Transformation to Triangular Weakly Non-Linear Form

 Clearly, the \emph{polynomials} $x_1,\ldots,x_d$ are \emph{generators} of the $\ring$-algebra $\ring[\vec{x}]$, i.e., every polynomial from $\ring[\vec{x}]$ can be obtained from $x_1,\ldots,x_d$ and the operations of the algebra (i.e., addition and multiplication).
 So far, we have implicitly chosen a special ``representation'' of the loop based on the generators $x_1,\ldots,x_d$.

-We now change this representation, i.e., we use a different set of $d$ polynomials which are also generators of $\ring[\vec{x}]$.
-Then the loop has to be modified accordingly in order to adapt it to this new representation.
+We now change this representation, i.e., we use $d$ different polynomials which are also generators of $\ring[\vec{x}]$.
+Then the loop has to be modified accordingly to adapt it to this new representation.
 This modification does not affect the loop's termination behavior, but it may transform a non-\twn-loop into \twn-form.
+This change of representation is described by \emph{$\ring$-automorphisms} of $\ring[\vec{x}]$.